Study in Scotland

 It is a destination of choice, for students of all nationalities, for three reasons:

-1. the quality of education, underpinned by world-class research
+1. the exceptional quality of education, underpinned by world-class research

 2. the tremendous breadth of learning on offer